Avaiga/taipy-doc/docs/tutorials/complete_applications/understanding_gui/step_05/step_05.md

 ## A use case for NLP - Part 1

-The code for NLP is provided here; it doesn't concern Taipy but it will be used in Part 2 when we wrap a GUI around this NLP engine.
+The code for NLP is provided here, although it's not directly related to Taipy.
+It will come into play in Part 2 when we wrap a GUI around this NLP engine.

 Before executing this step, you should have `pip install torch` and `pip install transformers`.
-The model will be downloaded and used in this code snippet.
-Torch is for now only available for Python version between 3.8 and 3.10.
+The model will be downloaded and utilized in this code snippet.
+Note that Torch is currently only accessible for Python versions between 3.8 and 3.10.

-If you cannot install these packages, just return a dictionnary of random numbers for the `analyze_text(text)`.
+If you encounter difficulties installing these packages, you can simply provide a dictionary of random numbers as the output for the `analyze_text(text)` function.

 ```python